danielhopp/react-hook-hibp/README.md

 ## Description

-This implements [NIST](https://www.nist.gov/) password guidelines by providing a function `usePasswordCheck()` as an enhancer for input elements within the body of a [functional React Component](https://reactjs.org/docs/components-and-props.html#function-and-class-components).
+This module implements [NIST](https://www.nist.gov/) password guidelines applied to to input elements within the body of a [functional React Component](https://reactjs.org/docs/components-and-props.html#function-and-class-components).

 > Memorized secrets SHALL be at least 8 characters in length […]
 >